BullsInsider - Instant Analysis: South Florida 72 Northern Iowa 69

 Instant Analysis: South Florida 72 Northern Iowa 69

 South Florida guard Tyler Harris hit a deep three-pointer as time expired to give USF a 72-69 victory over Northern Iowa Monday night at McLeod Center in Cedar Falls, IA.
 It was the Bulls’ (4-6) fourth win in its last five games.
-It is the first true road non-conference win for the Bulls since 2018.
+It is the first true road non-conference win for the Bulls since Dec.
+18, 2018 (at FIU).

 South Florida built a 14 point first half lead then found itself in a dogfight before emerging with the win.